Find your nearest polling location at the Secretary of State's Polling Map.

 In order to register to vote in New Mexico, you must be a U.S. citizen with a social security number and be at least 18 years of age on or before the next general election, with two exceptions:

 Registration is open until 28 days before an election.
 You can register online at the ">NM Secretary of State's website, NMVote.org with your social security number and your NM driver's license or state identification number.
 You can also register to vote at your local County Clerk's office and at the many other locations listed on the NM Secretary of State's website.

 Additional information is also available at NMVote.org Voter Information page.

 If you've voted in New Mexico previously, you do not need to show any ID.
-You will be asked for your name, year of birth, and your registration address.
-Only first time voters who registered by mail and didn’t submit allowable ID documents with their registration applications must produce a current "physical ID" to cast a ballot.
-The "physical ID" could include, but is not limited to, a driver's license, utility bill, bank statement, pay check or government check, student or tribal ID, voter ID, or other government document that shows your name and address.
-The physical ID does not need to include a current address or be a photo ID.
+You will be asked for your name, address, and year of birth.
+First-time voters who have registered by mail and did not submit identification with the registration will need to show either your driver's license, student or tribal ID, bank statement, utility bill, paycheck, government check or other government document showing your name and current address.

 The League of Women Voters promotes informed and active participation of citizens in government and produces non-partisan, comprehensive Voter Guides.
 The League of Women Voters does not support, oppose, or make recommendations regarding any political party or candidate.
 To help voters make informed choices, the League of Women Voters interviews candidates for most of the competitive races on key issues and prints their unedited responses.
 Summaries of proposed constitutional amendments and other ballot questions are also included in Voter Guides.
 Please check this website in early October for the links to the statewide and local Voter Guides for Central New Mexico, Greater Las Cruces, Los Alamos County, and Santa Fe County.